ido-ofir/node-chat-server/README.md

  3. retrieving a set of chat messages, usually by ascending creation dates.
  4. marking an existing chat message as having been read by it's recipient.

+All functions provided to the chat server will get a callback as the last argument ( see example below ). these callbacks follow the node function paradigm, that is, they all expect an error ( or null ) as the first argument and if the error is truthy they will fail.

 The following example is using mongodb as the storage layer:

 ```js